-For patients and families affected by genetic conditions, a diagnosis often raises even more questions.
-That's why, to complement the diagnostic, medical, and therapeutic care already offered at Kennedy Krieger Institute, we also provide genetic counseling for individuals hoping to better understand what genetic disorders are, how they occur and their impact on families.
+For patients affected by developmental disorders and rare genetic conditions, a diagnosis often raises even more questions.
+That's why, to complement the diagnostic, medical, and therapeutic care already offered at Kennedy Krieger Institute, we also provide genetic counseling for individuals and families hoping to better understand genetic disorders and the role of genetics in health and development.

 Working as part of the health care team, our genetic counselors strive to provide individuals with known or suspected genetic disorders with the answers and guidance they need.
+They provide compassionate, family-centered care and incorporate the most up-to-date knowledge and advanced genomic testing.
 Our genetic counselors also act as a resource for other health care professionals who have questions about genetic conditions, whether here at Kennedy Krieger or throughout the community.

 Who We Serve: